YNAB Review: Zero-Based Budgeting at Its Best

 Rule One: Give Every Dollar a Job

-This basically means that you’re making a plan for every dollar you earn and assigning them “jobs”.
+Giving every dollar a job essentially means that you’re making a plan for every dollar you earn by assigning them “jobs”.
 Jobs include fixed expenses, estimated variable expenses, debt payments, and savings goals.

 When every dollar has a job, income minus expenses equals zero.
 That’s the premise of a zero-sum budget.
 You can build a budget to suit any income, as long as it follows this rule.